YouSuFe/Exam-Simulation/README.md

 # Exam Simulation
- It is an exam simulation for ÖSYM supervisors to acknowledge how the exam rules work
+ It is an exam simulation animation cut scene for ÖSYM supervisors to acknowledge how the exam rules work